Whyte Lake Park is a large forested park in West Vancouver that has hiking trails, boardwalks, a small lake, marshland, creeks and massive trees.

 The trail is about five or six kilometres from the parking lot to the lake and back and takes approximately two hours depending on how fast you walk.
 Once you reach the lake, there is a nice wooden dock that juts out towards the centre of the lake.
 This is an ideal place to sit and take in the gorgeous views.

-There is a trail that allows you to walk around half of the lake, but not all the way around.
-Part way along you’ll find an outhouse.
+There is a trail that allows you to walk around half of the lake but not all the way around.
+You’ll find an outhouse partway along.

 The trail is fairly rugged and somewhat challenging in parts, but can be done by people of most ages and abilities.
-There is a bit of uphill trekking to get to the lake, but also flat areas and some boardwalks.
-The steepest part of the trail is near the beginning soon after leaving the parking lot, so if you’re able to get through that the rest will be, literally, a walk in the park.
+There is a bit of uphill trekking to get to the lake, though there are also flat areas and some boardwalks.
+The steepest part of the trail is near the beginning soon after leaving the parking lot.
+If you’re able to get through that the rest will be (literally) a walk in the park.

 Video of Whyte Lake Trail